Follow these steps to install the Vtiger Asterisk Connector:

 Note:

-- For an incoming call, the Asterisk server will not send the start and end times to CRM when it is still ringing or in on-going-progress.
-In order to create a Phone call record in CRM, you need to fill in the start time, as the current time on CRM is set as default.
+- For an incoming call, the Asterisk server will not send the start and end times to CRM when it is still ringing or in progress.
+In order to create a Phone call record in CRM, you need to fill in the start time, as the current time in CRM is set as the default.
 After the call is completed, the Asterisk server notifies CRM about the call details, including the actual start time and end time of the phone call.
 You can view the call details in the respective Phone call record.

 Asterisk Manager Settings